kalo-realtime/node-passenger/README.md

 1. An endpoint for passenger websocket connections
 2. Authenticate passengers through backend-api
-3. Communication intermediary for driver devices and backend
+3. Communication intermediary for passenger devices and backend
-4. Downstream gps and channel events from the driver server
+4. Downstream driver gps and channel events
 5. Provide a current snapshot of drivers from the backend server